scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You must have an EKS cluster with Kubernetes version 1.19 or above in order to use our most up-to-date configuration files.
 * Kubernetes node group must be labeled with key as `agentpool` and value as `scalardlpool` for [ledger](https://github.com/scalar-labs/scalardl) and [envoy](https://www.envoyproxy.io/) deployment.
-* [Cluster autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) must be configured to adjust the number of pods in your cluster when pods fails.

 ### Recommendations

 * Kubernetes node size should be `m5.xlarge` for deploying `ledger` and `envoy` pods, because each node requires 4 vCPUs and 16 GiB of memory for deploying ledger and envoy pods.
 * Node groups should have at least 3 nodes for high availability in production.
+* [Cluster autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) should be configured to adjust the number of nodes in your cluster when pods fail or are rescheduled onto other nodes.

 ### Create a Kubernetes cluster